lnkl26/capstone/Sprint Folders/Sprint 1 Documentation/JJaCL_Design.md

 * Settings allows users to modify or update their system preferences for the web app.

 ### User Interface Design

+Note (Updated October 18 2025):

+The following UI design section reflects our intended design goals and direction.
+However the current product UI (images currently shown in UI Wireframe section) differs due to pending implementation and prioritization.
+We are still aiming for the design listed below.

 We are aiming for a minimalistic and non-cluttered UI using tile layouts.
 Where nxm, n being rows, and m being columns.